Use mail flow rules to route email based on a list of words, phrases, or patterns

 Example 2: Use a long list of unacceptable words

 If your list of words, phrases, or patterns is long, you can put them in a text file with each word, phrase, or pattern on its own line.
-Use the Exchange Module for Windows PowerShell to read in the list of keywords into a variable, create a transport rule, and assign the variable with the keywords to the transport rule condition.
-For example, the following script takes a list of misspellings from a file called misspelled_companyname.txt.
+Use Exchange Online PowerShell to read in the list of keywords into a variable, create a mail flow rule, and assign the variable with the keywords to the mail flow rule condition.
+For example, the following script takes a list of misspellings from a file called C:\My Documents\misspelled_companyname.txt.

-$keywords=Import-Content .\misspelled_companyname.txt New-TransportRule -Name "Block messages with unacceptable words" -SubjectOrBodyContainsWords $keywords -SentToScope "NotInOrganization" -RejectMessageReasonText "Do not use internal acronyms, product names, or misspellings in external communications."
+$Keywords=Import-Content "C:\My Documents\misspelled_companyname.txt" New-TransportRule -Name "Block messages with unacceptable words" -SubjectOrBodyContainsWords $Keywords -SentToScope "NotInOrganization" -RejectMessageReasonText "Do not use internal acronyms, product names, or misspellings in external communications."

 Using phrases and patterns in the text file